elliscode/ellisrecipes/s3/markdown/Ermine Frosting.md

 - `320` g prosecco, reduced on low heat
 - `30` g prosecco after reduction

-### Peach Frosting Option

-- `200` g frozen peaches, thawed and blended with milk
-- `240` g should be total weight after you simmer the milk and fruit mixture

 ### Candied Pecan / Walnut Frosting Option

 - replace white sugar with brown sugar